Particular/docs.particular.net/servicecontrol/contracts.md

 snippet: MessageFailedHandler

+> [!WARNING]
-WARNING: Endpoints that subscribe to ServiceControl events should _not_ use the same `error` and `audit` queues as other endpoints.
+> Endpoints that subscribe to ServiceControl events should _not_ use the same `error` and `audit` queues as other endpoints.
 Using the same `error` queue could cause an infinite feedback loop if processing a `MessageFailed` message failed.
 Using the same `audit` queue will cause the processing of the `MessageFailed` messages to be included in the ServiceInsight search results.
 This could confuse users searching for a given failure since both the failure and the failure notification will be shown.
 See also: [Recoverability](/nservicebus/recoverability/) and [Audit Queue Settings](/nservicebus/operations/auditing.md).

 #### Registering the publisher for message-driven publish/subscribe